How to structure a cover letter (With example)

 Many employers use applicant tracking systems—software that allows automated sorting of job applications based on specific keywords, skills, job titles or other fields.
 Complicated fonts can make it harder for the software to read your letter, which might prevent your application from moving forward.

-Good spacing is essential for your cover letter—whitespace in the right places will make it easier for the hiring manager to read quickly.
+Good spacing is essential for your cover letter—whitespace in the right places will make it easier for the recruitment manager to read quickly.
 Follow these guidelines:

 Make your cover letter single-spaced